margaretmf/margaretmf.github.io/quotesandresearch.md

 "Instead, light must be 'educated' - that is, filtered, softened, and dulled - to accord with indoor life'." (p.
 88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

 "Curtains, by keeping light out, became not just useful, but acted as an indicator of the morality of the household, a way of showing that, through the 'educating' of the light, the residents twoo were educated. *How to Furnish a House and Make it a Home (c.
-1853) was clear that curtains were there to 'show order to the outside', to indicate to passers-by that decent people lived inside.* As darkness became more desirable curtains alone were no longer enough, and stained-glass was recommended for domestic settings - Jakob von Falke, the author of the influential *Die Kunst im Hause (Art int he House, 1871), thought clear glass indicated 'banality'.* (p.
+1853) was clear that curtains were there to 'show order to the outside', to indicate to passers-by that decent people lived inside.* As darkness became more desirable curtains alone were no longer enough, and stained-glass was recommended for domestic settings - Jakob von Falke, the author of the influential *Die Kunst im Hause (Art in the House, 1871), thought clear glass indicated 'banality'.* (p.
 88, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

 "'How unfinished and cold a room can be without coloured glass lowering the light.'" (p.
 89, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"an hour to fetch water, an hour to feed the children and keep the fire alight" (p.
+103, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"Household cleaning took longer more generally.
+Coal fires were dirtier than wood ones, while the new lighting technolgoies and improved glass for windows meant that the dirt was also more visible." (p.
+114, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"Central heating and lighting technologies increased privacy too.
+The cost and labour-intensive nature of fires meant that the family, and often their servants, routineely gathered in the one room that had a fire.
+Gas lighting and oil lamps also promoted the group nature of activities; keeping the family around a central table that was used for sewing, reading, and writing." (p.
+114, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"Now small tables were set beside a chair to provide a place to put down a book, or next to a sofa for a cup and saucer, or nestled by the door to hold the household's bedroom candles; sewing tables were moved to whichever seat had the best light." (p.
+138, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

+"So too with lighting technology.
+With servants to tend candles and oil lamps, the rich could afford not to acquire the more efficient, but smelly and dirty, gas lighting. (p.
+151, "The Making of Home: The 500-Year Story of How Our Houses Became Homes", Judith Flanders)

 ----------